A new era of cooperation has dawned between the Ogdensburg Bridge and Port Authority and city government.

 It is not difficult to see how competition can develop among various communities and economic development agencies for development leads, especially when prospects are limited, IDA Chief Executive Officer Patrick J. Kelly said.
 But times are changing, he said, and so are attitudes.

 For the most part, I think theres a recognition that whats good for Potsdam is good for Ogdensburg, and whats good for Massena is good for Canton, he said.
 The rising tide lifts all boats, and even if there is competition, I think its a professional, orderly competition.
 There isnt a lot of throat cutting going on.

-Mr. Pinkertons background in manufacturing has fostered talks with Ogdensburg industrial park tenants about future opportunities.
+Mr. Pinkertons background in manufacturing and his work as a business adviser at CITEC Manufacturing and Technology Solutions, Potsdam, has fostered talks with Ogdensburg industrial park tenants about future opportunities.

 We are talking about the ways the city and the Bridge and Port can help them, along with NYSERDA (New York State Energy Research and Development Authority), CITEC and the IDA, Mr. Pinkerton said.
 There are infrastructure needs potentially for businesses and for the Bridge and Port, and were talking about how we can collaborate.